You want to automate something in your business. Your first question is obvious: what’s this going to cost?

 - Payback period: 3.2 months

-And year two?
+Year two?
 The build cost is gone.
-Annual cost drops to just $3,600 in tools.
+Annual cost drops to $3,600 in tools.
 ROI jumps to $32,000.
+This matches what we saw at Thompson Career College, where revenue impact from faster lead response far exceeded the labor savings.

-What are the ongoing monthly costs?
+What are the ongoing monthly tool costs?

 | Tool Category | Monthly Cost | Examples |